awsdocs/amazon-route53-docs/doc_source/health-checks-creating-values.md

 **Create alarm \(Only When Creating Health Checks\)**
 Specify whether you want to create a default CloudWatch alarm\.
 If you choose **Yes**, CloudWatch sends you an Amazon SNS notification when the status of this endpoint changes to unhealthy and Route 53 considers the endpoint unhealthy for one minute\.
+If you want CloudWatch to send you another Amazon SNS notification when the status changes back to healthy, you can create another alarm after you create the health check\.
+For more information, see [Creating Amazon CloudWatch Alarms](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) in the *Amazon CloudWatch User Guide*\.
 If you want to create an alarm for an existing health check or you want to receive notifications when Route 53 considers the endpoint unhealthy for more or less than one minute \(the default value\), select **No**, and add an alarm after you create the health check\.
 For more information, see [Monitoring Health Checks Using CloudWatch](monitoring-health-checks.md)\.

 **Send notification to \(Only When Creating an Alarm\)**